 3. A new pair of headphones

-Sitting and vegging out while listening to music, audiobooks, or movies may become a big part of your loved one’s routine as they heal.
+Sitting and vegging out while listening to music, audiobooks, or movies (like these great ones to watch when you're sick) may become a big part of your loved one’s routine as they heal.
 Give them an upgraded way of doing so privately or quietly, especially if they have to go elsewhere for treatment.

 4. A yoga mat or resistance bands